Decolonisation of Africa: Religion in Algeria

 When the French arrived in Algeria in 1830, they quickly took control of all Muslim establishments.
 The French took the land in order to transfer wealth and power to the new French settlers.
 In addition to taking property relating Muslim establishments, the French also took individuals' property and by 1851, they had taken over 350,000 hectares of Algerian land.
 For many Algerians, Islam was the only way to escape the control of French Imperialism.
 In the 1920s and 30s, there was an Islamic revival led by the ulama, and this movement became the basis for opposition to French rule in Algeria.
-Ultimately, French colonial policy failed because the ulama, especially Ibn Badis, utilized the Islamic institutions to spread their ideas of revolution.
-For example, Ibn Badis used the "networks of schools, mosques, cultural clubs, and other institutions," to educate others, which ultimately made the revolution possible.
+Ultimately, French colonial policy failed because the ulama, especially Ibn Badis, utilised the Islamic institutions to spread their ideas of revolution.
+For example, Ibn Badis used the "networks of schools, mosques, cultural clubs, and other institutions", to educate others, which ultimately made the revolution possible.
 Education became an even more effective tool for spreading their revolutionary ideals when Muslims became resistant to sending their children to French schools, especially their daughters.
 Ultimately, this led to conflict between the French and the Muslims because there were effectively two different societies within one country.

 Leading up to the fight for independence

 The fight for independence, or the Algerian war, began with a massacre that occurred on 8 May 1945 in Setif, Algeria.
-After WWII ended, nationalists in Algeria, in alignment with the American anti-colonial sentiment, organized marches, but these marches became bloody massacres.
+After WWII ended, nationalists in Algeria, in alignment with the American anti-colonial sentiment, organised marches, but these marches became bloody massacres.
 An estimated 6,000–45,000 Algerians were killed by the French army.
-This event triggered a radicalization of Algerian nationalists and it was a crucial event in leading up to the Algerian War.
+This event triggered a radicalisation of Algerian nationalists and it was a crucial event in leading up to the Algerian War.

 In response to the massacre, Messali Hadj, the leader of the independence party, the Movement for the Triumph of Democratic Liberties (MTLD), "turned to electoral politics.
 With Hadj's leadership, the party won multiple municipal offices.
 But, in the 1948 elections the candidates were arrested by Interior Minister Jules Moch.
 While the candidates were being arrested, the local authorities stuffed ballots for Muslim men, non-members of the independence party.
 Since the MTLD could not gain independence via elections, Hadj turned to violent means and consulted "the head of its parliamentary wing, Hocine A ̈ıt Ahmed, to advise on how the party might win Algeria's independence through force of arms."
 A ̈ıt Ahmed had never been formally trained in strategy, so he studied former rebellions against the French and he came to the conclusion that "no other anti-colonial movement had had to deal with such a sizable and politically powerful settler population."
 Due to the powerful settler population, A ̈ıt Ahmed believed that Algeria could only achieve independence if the movement became relevant in the international political arena.
-Over the next few years, members of the MTLD began to disagree about which direction the organization should go to achieve independence, so eventually the more radical members broke off to form the National Liberation Front (FLN).
+Over the next few years, members of the MTLD began to disagree about which direction the organisation should go to achieve independence, so eventually the more radical members broke off to form the National Liberation Front (FLN).